decasaalcole/decasaalcole-data/README.md

 - Rate limiting to prevent server overload
 - Graceful error handling for missing or malformed data
 - Docker support for easy deployment
+- Ability to scrape specific schools by their codes

 ## Project Structure